Studying at the Department of Civil and Environmental Engineering

 • The Orientation Week (OWO for short) is not a compulsory event, but during this week you learn a lot about the university, the degree programme and, last but not least, meet new fellow students.
 It is the perfect start to student life.

-• The student council, the student interest group at Department 13, organises the OWO.
+• The student council, the student interest group at Dept. 13, organises the OWO.

 • P